lsst-dm/dmtn-037/index.rst

 DCR iterative forward modeling
 ==============================

 Because refraction is wavelength-dependent :eq:`eqn-refraction`, the smearing of astronomical sources will depend on their intrinsic spectrum.
-In practice, this appears as an elongation of the measured PSF in an image, and a jitter in the source location leading to mis-subtractions in difference imaging when looking for transient or variable sources.
+In practice, this appears as an elongation of the measured PSF in an image, and a jitter in the source location leading to mis-subtractions in image differencing when looking for transient or variable sources.
 This effect can be properly corrected when designing a telescope by incorporating an atmospheric dispersion corrector (ADC) in the optical path in front of the detector, but it cannot be removed in software once the photons have been collected.
 Instead, we can mitigate the effect by building DCR-matched template images for subtraction, and use our knowledge of DCR to build a deep model of the sky from a collection of images taken under a range of observing conditions.

 In the sections below, I begin by describing the notation and mathematical framework I will use to solve the problem.
 I will then lay out the details of my particular implementation of the algorithm, along with a brief discussion of approaches that I have not implemented but might be of interest in the future.
-Finally, I will give examples using data simulated using StarFast, as well as images from Decam.
+Finally, I will give examples using data simulated using `StarFast <http://dmtn-012.lsst.io/en/latest/>`_, as well as images from the `DECam HiTS <https://arxiv.org/abs/1609.03567>`_ survey.

 Mathematical framework
 ----------------------